shawhu/0secretroom/readme.md

 ### What's not?
 - A production grade high level security chatroom used in Gov'nt and any simular situations.
 - Anything serious

+### Security concerns
+- The default room rid=aaa is not secure and it can only be used in a demo situation because the AESkey is fixed (this is by design, room aaa is used in unit test). for real security room please create a new room from the menu and invite people in that room.

 闪亮的功能点